TIBCOSoftware/flogo-cli/docs/app.md

 - name: the name of the trigger
 - settings: global settings for the trigger
 - *endpoints* the endpoints configured for the trigger
-	- flowURI: the flow the endpoint starts
+	- actionType: the type of action the endpoint runs
+	- actionURI: the uri for the action
 	- settings: the endpoint specific settings